-Check out the lovely work on display at the current Orange County Artist Guild show…
+Check out the lovely work on display at the Orange County Artist Guild show at the Eno Mills Gallery in Hillsborough

 Special thanks to Sara Gress, the owner of the NC Crafts Gallery, for the opportunity to interview her for this timely blog article.
 Timely because this is the gift giving season and NC Crafts Gallery is just around the corner in Carrboro, NC.
 Sara has been supportive of OCAG and has included the work of many OCAG artists, who are listed at the end of this article.